payk-token/payk-token/README.md

 # PAYK — Global Mobile Crypto Transfers
-# PAYK — Global Mobile Crypto Transfers

-💸 Send and receive crypto instantly via the PAYK chatbot in your favorite messenger (WhatsApp, Telegram, or Facebook Messenger).
-No apps, no registration — just your phone number.
-Exchange PAYK for CELO stablecoins (cUSD, cEUR) and withdraw to fiat money.
 💸 Send and receive crypto instantly via the PAYK chatbot in your favorite messenger (WhatsApp, Telegram, or Facebook Messenger).
 No apps, no registration — just your phone number.
 Exchange PAYK for CELO stablecoins (cUSD, cEUR) and withdraw to fiat money.